roninkelt/rpgx_cgd/pages/rules/running_games.md

 Actor Stance - the state of experience when a player is acting as the character would act without conscious consideration of the character as being separate from the player.
 Could also imply strict limitations of in game knowledge as the only knowledge the character has, but not necessarily.
 Director Stance - Playing the character as one would a character in a movie, making dramatic choices based on out of character knowledge to enhance drama and narrative.

 In d20 little consideration is given to the motivation of the player versus the character.
 Characters are the extension of the player into the game world, and they generally have the same motivations as the player - to overcome the obstacles in front of them as presented by the GM.
 In my experience that is fulfilling intellectually but not very emotionally engaging.
 Playing becomes an exercise in puzzle solving whether it be a tactical solution, actual puzzle or trap.
 There is little consideration given to the character as having independent motivations, goals or experiences from the player.

 I'm going to encourage Actor Stance as a method of achieving game immersion and elevating the intensity of the experience.

-speak in first person
+When playing by post in a forum game or via email third person is more typical and past or present tense depends on the GM.

+In most tabletop games, first person speech is the norm.

+{% comment %}
 players play themselves and compete against the dm and other players.... thats fine and wonderful but that quickly hits a ceiling emotionally.... for a dm and a game and players to truly experience something they should look at this art as performance... they are actors... the dm is the director... it would do well for all involved to take a class on acting.... full immersion

-{% comment %}
 vim: set wrap ts=8 tw=0 fileencoding=utf-8 filetype=markdown :
 {% endcomment %}